Remington Park Charities

 Citizens Caring for Children

-Serving the needs of Oklahoma children living in foster care, the most vulnerable children in the state, by providing new clothing, personal hygiene kits and continued support focused on education to build a brighter tomorrow.
+Citizens Caring for Children is serving the needs of Oklahoma children living in foster care, the most vulnerable children in the state, by providing new clothing, personal hygiene kits and continued support focused on education to build a brighter tomorrow.

 Kids Joining Eternity

-Located in Central Oklahoma with the intent to help parents, siblings, family members and caregivers move forward after death of a child after a miscarriage, stillborn loss and/or sudden infant death.
+Kids Joining Eternity is located in Central Oklahoma with the intent to help parents, siblings, family members and caregivers move forward after death of a child after a miscarriage, stillborn loss and/or sudden infant death.
 They are known for their care packages sent to families to help grieving.

 Good Shepherd Clinic